 - Explain friction stir welding, the newest aluminum welding process, and why it is best suited for aluminum

-Each live webinar is composed of 1-hour sessions taking place from 1-2 PM EST spread across 6 days.
+Each live webinar is composed of 1-hour sessions spread across 6 days.

-Mr. Kissell is the secretary of the Engineering Advisory Committee of the Aluminum Association, responsible for the Specification for Aluminum Structures, used throughout the US for aluminum structural design.
-He is also a member of the ASTM Light Metal Alloys committee and the Canadian Standards Association’s committee on Strength Design in Aluminum.
+Ronald D. Ziemian is the Technical Consultant to the Aluminum Association and a professor at Bucknell University.
+Ron is the secretary of the Engineering Advisory Committee of the Aluminum Association, responsible for the Specification for Aluminum Structures, which is used throughout the US for aluminum structural design.
+He is also a member of the Canadian Standards Association’s committee on Strength Design in Aluminum.
+Ron received his BSCE, MENG, and Ph.D. degrees from Cornell University.

 Thom Burns holds a BS in Industrial Technology/Metals Science from Northern Michigan University, has been in the Aluminum Welding Technical field for over 35 years and with the AWS for 36 years.
 He was the past Chair and the current Vice Chair of the AWS D1.2 Structural Welding Code – Aluminum and the past Chair of the AWS D3.7 Aluminum Hull Guide.
 Also holds a seat on the Main Committee of the AWS D1 – Welded Structures.